casper-network/docs-archive/implementation/serialization-standard.rst

 Block hash
 ~~~~~~~~~~~
 The block hash is a Digest over the contents of the Block Header.
-The BlockHash serialises as the byte representation of the hash itself.
+The BlockHash serializes as the byte representation of the hash itself.

 Block header
 ~~~~~~~~~~~~